damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/blog/index.md

 - Anything that is assigned to a person in 'in progress'
 - Anything that has a non-WIP MR is ready for review

+## <a name="checklist"></a>Blog post publishing checklist

+Before you write, make sure you're on a new branch cloned from master.
+Check these before you publish:

+- First instance of GitLab should be linked to [GitLab](http://about.gitlab.com)
+- Check all links.
+- Check the date on the file.
+- Check the date in the post.
+- Check the image is crunched down.
+Use [tinypng](tinypng.com).
+- Check the blog appears good locally.